Pteratato/Oasis/Oasis_CH02.md

 “Brims,” he said, and held up a hand for his brother to stop talking.
 “Come on, I think we should check on Anna.”

 Hahn’s wife was late into an unexpected pregnancy, and it had been a hard one for her, and for them.
 The brothers didn’t intend to pry, but they could hear the couple fighting occasionally, and they could hear Anna crying, and there was no greater fear for a young mother than an uncertain future.
-When Hahn was away, she immersed herself in work; growing, mending, tending, and caring for all of them, but it became more and more difficult, what with baking a new little Sprawler and taking care of Jae.
+When Hahn was away, she immersed herself in work; growing, mending, tending, and caring for all of them, but it became more and more difficult, what with baking a new little Sprawler and taking care of Jonas.
 Jakim did his best to step up and help; she was like a sister, and they were all in this together.

 “Anna?” the older coyote called out gently when they reached her shack door.
 It wasn’t latched, and he didn’t hesitate to push it open.